freitzzz/book-notes/the-art-of-functional-programming/README.md

 - Declaring a function that uses an expression (e.g., `let y = 2 * x`)
 - Declaring a function that receives an expression and maps to an expression (e.g., `let z = y`)

-When evaluating a lambda expressions, these need to be reduced.
+When evaluating lambda expressions, these need to be reduced.
 Reduceable expressions are called **redex**.

 Expressions can be reduced in two ways: evaluate the right expression or replace the left expression with the right expression.
 The former technique is called **call-by-value**, where the latter is **call-by-reference**.
 Usually they will resolve the same value, but in scenarios where an expression can’t be fully reduced, call-by-reference can’t be applied (since the expression can’t be resolved).

+**”Functions are first class citizens”**: this means that functions can be applied to everything (declarations, applications, operations (+-*/), etc.